Li Lin (prince): Rebellion

 Li Lin then ordered his generals Hun Weiming (渾惟明) to attack Li Xiyan, and Ji Guangchen (季廣琛) to attack Li Chengshi (李成式) the secretary general of Guangling Commandery (廣陵, roughly modern Yangzhou).
 He himself advanced to Dangtu (當塗, in modern Ma'anshan, Anhui).
 Li Xiyan sent his subordinates Yuan Jingyao (元景曜) and Yan Jingzhi (閻敬之) and Li Chengshi sent his subordinate Li Chengqing (李承慶) to resist Li Lin, but Li Lin's forces killed Yan, and Yuan and Li Chengqing surrendered to Li Lin.
 Meanwhile, Gao, Lai, and Wei rendezvoused at Anlu (安陸, in modern Xiaogan, Hubei) and publicly declared their intent to suppress Li Lin's rebellion.

 Meanwhile, Li Lin had taken position in a city.
+(Note: None of the main traditional historical sources reporting Li Lin's rebellion mentioned which city this was.
+The modern Chinese historian Bo Yang opined that it was probably Zhenjiang.
+See the Bo Yang Edition of the Zizhi Tongjian, vol. 53 [757].)
 The forces of the general Li Xian (李銑, note different character than Li Lin's former assistant) and Li Chengshi converged on the city, stopping north of the Yangtze River.
 In light of the pressure, Li Lin's subordinates Ji, Hun, and Feng Jikang (馮季康) deserted him.
 That night, when Li Xian's and Li Chengshi's forces lit torches to try to intimidate Li Lin, Li Lin's forces responded by lighting torches as well, but Li Lin, when he saw his own forces' torches, mistakenly thought that Li Xian's and Li Chengshi's forces had already crossed the Yangtze, and he panicked, fleeing out of the city at night, only returning in the day.
 He then took his remaining forces and headed east on ships.
 Li Chengshi's subordinate Zhao Kan (趙侃) gave chase, catching Li Lin at Xinfeng (新豐, in modern Changzhou, Jiangsu), defeating Li Yang and Li Lin's general Gao Xianqi (高仙琦) and causing Li Lin's forces to collapse.